dynaroars/VeriS/README.md

     make spec
     ```

-- Generated specficiations are stored at `GEN_SPEC_DIR` speficied in [Makefile](Makefile).
-Networks are stored at `onnx`, specifications are stored at `vnnlib`, and `instances.csv` defines verification problems, where each problem is a tuple of (network, specficiation).
+- Generated specifications are stored at `GEN_SPEC_DIR` speficied in [Makefile](Makefile).
+Networks are stored at `onnx`, specifications are stored at `vnnlib`, and `instances.csv` defines verification problems, where each problem is a tuple of (network, specification).
     ```
     generated_benchmark_new/
     ├── time_invariant